bloomwalletio/bloom-audit/README.md

 **Conclusion**

 The solution recommends mitigating the risk of exposing the user’s PIN in memory by nullifying sensitive variables after use, thereby reducing the window in which clear-text PINs are retained.
 While this approach may not guarantee that the garbage collector immediately frees the memory, it is considered a reasonable improvement given the current threat model.
-Additionally, an alternative approach of transmitting only a hashed PIN across the electron bridge—while not prioritized—could further enhance security by reducing reliance on clear-text handling.
+Additionally, an alternative approach of transmitting only a hashed PIN across the electron bridge—while has already been implemented.
 Overall, the PIN disclosure issue is acknowledged but is deemed an acceptable risk within the defined security framework.

 ---